NicolasMassart/pantheon/docs/Alethio/Lite-Block-Explorer.md

     ![Ethereum Lite Explorer](explorer.png)

-    ??? note "Note about the default HTTP port"
+    !!! note "Default HTTP port"
-        We propose to use port 8080 to run the Ethereum Lite Explorer in this example as you may already run the [Lite Network Monitor](Lite-Network-Monitor.md) on port 80.
-You can then run both at the same time if you want.
-Feel free to change this port depending on your setup.
+        We are using port 8080 to run the Ethereum Lite Explorer so the [Lite Network Monitor](Lite-Network-Monitor.md) can use port 80.
+You can then run both at the same time.

 ## Install and Run with Node.js